-She teaches Civil Litigation, Civil Advocacy, Drafting and Employment Law.
+Snigdha teaches Civil Litigation, Civil Advocacy, Drafting and Employment Law.
 She has experience of teaching Alternative Dispute Resolution, Opinion Writing, Conference skills, Negotiation, Higher Rights training for Solicitors, and soft skills to professionals.
 She joined The City Law School (formerly the Inns of Court School of Law) in 2001.

 Snigdha is a member of Inner Temple and was called to the Bar in 1997.
 Having completed a general common law pupillage, she went on to work as an employed Barrister specialising in Housing Law and Employment Law, including representation in the County Court and Employment Tribunals.